zeljkofilipin/filipin.eu/_tags/deep-work.md

 ---
-name: deep-work
+name: productivity
 ---
-About [Deep Work](https://www.calnewport.com/books/deep-work/) by Cal Newport. ⛏
+About personal productivity ⛏